-Anniversary - to remind you of birthdays or special dates (entries are repeated every year) To-do - to remind you of a task that needs doing by a specific date
+Anniversary-to remind you of birthdays or special

+To-do-to remind you of a task that needs doing by a specific date

 - 2 Fill in the fields.
 To set an alarm, select Alarm > On, and enter the Alarm time and Alarm date.
 To add a description for an appointment or a meeting, select Options > Add description. - 3 To save the entry, select Done.